 In 2007 Goldin was elected a member of the National Academy of Sciences and was the Gilman Fellow of the American Academy of Political and Social Science.
 She is a fellow of the American Academy of Arts and Sciences, the Society of Labor Economists (SOLE), the Econometric Society, and the Cliometric Society.
 In 2009 SOLE awarded Goldin the Mincer Prize for life-time contributions to the field of labor economics.
 Goldin completed her term as the President of the Economic History Association in 2000.
 In 1991 Goldin was a Vice President of the American Economic Association.
 From 1984 to 1988 she was editor of the Journal of Economic History and is currently an associate editor of the Quarterly Journal of Economics and a member of various editorial boards.
 She is the recipient of various teaching awards.
 Goldin received her B.A. from Cornell University and her Ph.D. from the University of Chicago.

-She joined IZA as a Research Fellow in January 2011.
+She joined IZA as a Research Fellow in January 2011 and received the 2016 IZA Prize in Labor Economics.